-In 2022 David will star in new BBC crime drama ‘Sherwood’, set in a Nottinghamshire mining village in the 1980s, and in feature film ‘The Colour Room’ alongside Phoebe Dynevor, about the life of ceramic artist Clarice Cliff.
+In 2021 he starred in the Sky Original feature film ‘The Colour Room’ alongside Phoebe Dynevor, about the life of ceramic artist Clarice Cliff.

 One of his most memorable performances was his starring role in the six part award-winning BBC political drama ‘State of Play’, alongside James McAvoy, John Simm and Bill Nighy, for which he received a BAFTA nomination.
 In 2003 he portrayed Gordon Brown in the BAFTA winning drama ‘The Deal’, Channel 4’s controversial TV movie directed by Stephen Frears, for which he won a prestigious RTS Award for Best Actor.